-Lines 18a through 18c-Adjusted income from rents.
-Rents may be excluded from PHC income if both of the following tests are met:
+Line 18.
+Rents.
+Rents can be excluded from PHC income if both of the following tests are met.

 Test 1.
 The adjusted income from rents (line 18c) is at least 50% of adjusted ordinary gross income.

 Test 2.
 The sum of taxable distributions (Part VI, line 3) and the deduction for dividends paid after the end of the tax year (Part I, line 12) is at least equal to: